-Irish Water, working Since 2015, in partnership with Kerry County Council, has upgraded the waste water treatment plants in Ballylongford, Tarbert, Kilgarvan and Ardfert.
-Significant improvements have also been made at Dingle, Cahersiveen, Killarney and Tralee, with further improvements also planned for Tralee and Kenmare.
-Further capacity improvements will help to support new development in these areas, including tourism related development.
+Since 2015, Irish Water, working in partnership with Clare County Council and Galway County Council, to upgrade the waste water treatment plants.
+There are number of projects currently planned to be undertaken including at the priority areas of Ballyvaughan and Liscannor.
+Capacity improvements will help to support new development in these areas, including tourism related development.